Call for Applications

 Faculty Development, Seattle Colleges

 Faculty Development Advisory Committee (FDAC) has created another FLC grant for faculty in 2020-2021 to support faculty’s commitment to anti-racist education, equity and academic excellence – Book Reading/Learning Circle grant.
 The Book Reading Learning Circles (BRLC) provide an opportunity for informal and productive conversations among district-wide colleagues and interested parties ( faculty and staff) related to anti-bias anti-racist (ABAR) practices, or pedagogies and academic excellence.
 Book readings should reflect on innovative culturally responsive teaching, anti-racist practices or pedagogies, online learning, or any subject matter directed at eliminating achievement gaps for our students.
-Funding: up to $800 per team.
+Funding: up to $800 per team, plus $200 for coordination stipend if $800 can’t cover the facilitation and coordination time that the BRIC coordinator has spent.
 One person per application per academic year.
 Four Circles will be supported each quarter.

 Criteria for proposals reviews: